-There is really not a best amendment to use in each situation.
+Choosing a soil amendment depends on your specific situation.
 What is practical and available varies from place to place.
 The important points are that 1) soils are routinely amended to improve soil tilth and 2) the gardener follows the limitations for the specific product used.
 The following summarizes selection considerations: